Jannael/DevSync/src/docs/model/user/doc.md

 ## Add
 to add a group to the user
-> .[!TIP].
+> [!TIP]
->  this function its to add a group to the user if its an invitation or not.
+> This function adds a group to the user if it’s an invitation or not.

 - if its an invitation it will remove it
 ### Functions
 - groupModel.exists()